emg/Danish-Bible-NT-1907/README.md

 - Ulrik Sandborg-Petersen of Scripture Systems ApS, Denmark, did the scanning, OCR, cleanup, and OSIS-ification.

-Send corrections and comments to ulrikp-at-scripturesys-dot-com.

-Or send Ulrik a pull request via Github.

 ## Status?

 - Text complete and vigorously proofread, from Matthew through Revelation.